15 Text Analysis

 Warning in wordcloud(words = harris_words$word, freq = harris_words$n, min.freq

-= 2, : ensuring could not be fit on page.
+= 2, : people could not be fit on page.
 It will not be plotted.

 Warning in wordcloud(words = harris_words$word, freq = harris_words$n, min.freq

-= 2, : focusing could not be fit on page.
+= 2, : manufacturing could not be fit on page.
 It will not be plotted.

 Warning in wordcloud(words = harris_words$word, freq = harris_words$n, min.freq

-= 2, : government could not be fit on page.
+= 2, : taliban could not be fit on page.
 It will not be plotted.

 Warning in wordcloud(words = harris_words$word, freq = harris_words$n, min.freq